Non-stationary time series attribution for heatwaves over Europe

-with $h_1(\mathrm{doy}) = \sin\!\left(2\pi\,\mathrm{doy} \ T^{-1}\right)$, $h_2(\mathrm{doy}) = \cos\!\left(2\pi\,\mathrm{doy}\ T^{-1}\right)$, and $T= 365.25$. $\text{doy}$ is the day of the year and $\delta_i$ the model coefficients to be additionally estimated.
-For the model with a time-varying threshold, the procedure is similar.
-However, for the sake of simplicity, we have chosen not to introduce a seasonal cycle into the quantile regression.
-The workflow of fitting the models is then the same as described in Sect. \ref{sec:attribution_workflow}.
-Based on the maximum temperature example in the southern European region, the modelled seasonal cycle is plotted for models with constant and time-varying thresholds in Fig.~\ref{fig:seasonal_cycle_reg_19} and \ref{fig:seasonal_cycle_reg_19_model2}.
+The workflow for fitting the models is then the same as described in Sect.~\ref{sec:attribution_workflow}.
+Based on the maximum temperature example in the southern European region, the modelled seasonal cycle is plotted for models with constant and time-varying thresholds in Figs.~\ref{fig:seasonal_cycle_reg_19} and \ref{fig:seasonal_cycle_reg_19_model2}.

 The seasonal cycle is similar for both models and scenarios.
 This suggests that the seasonal cycle may not shift significantly in response to climate change.
 However, the seasonal cycle shown here should be interpreted with caution, as it is a residual cycle remaining after the seasonal cycle has been removed from the data to calculate the TPDM.
-To evaluate the effect of modelling the seasonal cycle on the estimation of the likelihood ratio, we calculate the likelihood ratio for each summer both with and without the seasonal cycle (as before).
+To evaluate the effect of modelling the seasonal cycle on the estimation of the likelihood ratio, we calculate the seasonal likelihood ratio for each summer both with and without the seasonal cycle (as before).

-The resulting likelihood ratios (Fig.~\ref{fig:boxplot_probability_ratio_reg_19_seasonal_cycle_model1}) have been similar for many years, with slightly higher likelihood ratios (and greater uncertainty) observed for the last five years when modelling the seasonal cycle.
+The resulting likelihood ratios (Fig.~\ref{fig:boxplot_probability_ratio_reg_19_seasonal_cycle_model1}) are similar for many years, with slightly higher likelihood ratios (and greater uncertainty) observed for the last five years when modelling the seasonal cycle.
 However, the effect of modelling the seasonal cycle is limited.